Household Safety: Preventing Burns, Shocks, and Fires

-- Ideally, you should install grounded circuit breakers in the bathroom.
+- Install grounded circuit breakers in the bathroom.

-- Have a 3-foot "no play" zone around the stove where children are instructed they are not allowed to be.
+- Have a 3-foot "no play" zone around the stove where kids are not allowed to be.

-- Don't let a child use a walker in the kitchen (the American Academy of Pediatrics strongly discourages the use of walkers overall).
+- Don't let a child use a walker in the kitchen (experts strongly discourage any use of walkers).

 - Don't hold a baby or small child while cooking.

 - Turn pot handles toward the back of the stove every time you cook.